Bhaskers-Blu-Org1/ansible-role-infosvr-openigc/README.md

 - Ansible v2.6.x
 - The following utilities pre-installed on your control machine:
   - zip
-  - curl (until Ansible v2.7+ where uri natively supports binary file uploads)
+  - curl

 The role does not use any privilege escalation, and executes primarily on the control machine itself (only pushing generate files directly against the relevant APIs in the environment).

-Because of the role's use of advanced Jinja templating for the YAML-based inputs, a version of Ansible with a recent Jinja distribution is required (v2.4 is not adequate, hence bump to requiring v2.6+).
-If you do not need to use the YAML-based transformations described below, however, you may be fine using v2.4.x.
+Because of the role's use of advanced Jinja templating for the YAML-based inputs, a version of Ansible with a recent Jinja distribution is required (v2.4 is not adequate, hence bump to requiring v2.6.x).
+While v2.7 now includes the ability for the `uri` module to submit files, it does not provide any capability to override the certificate authority -- so to allow validation of self-signed certificates, without needing to modify the CA of the control machine itself, we still rely on `curl` for the time being.

 ## Role Variables